GSA/search-gov-website/_posts/2018-03-28-six-months-in.md

 ## So where are we now?

-We built the new index model and released that in December 2017, along with our core indexing job that grabs data from pages - html, pdf, and the other major file types.
+We built the new index model and released that in December 2017, along with our core indexing job that grabs data from pages &mdash; html, pdf, and the other major file types.

 We added a crawler in January 2018, to facilitate URL discovery on a given website.